 The basic idea is that each interaction with your company has meaning, so you want to rate it with a score that puts value to it.
 Then, as your leads interact with you, they add points to their score.

-In the Infusionsoft by Keap app, these scores are translated to flames.
+In the Keap app, these scores are translated to flames.
 As their score goes up, more flames show on their dashboard.
 When they hit five flames, the salesperson gets notified, and they follow up.
 This ensures that your sales people (or person) get only the hottest leads—like a rockstar.

 Turn back to your map.
 You’ve laid out how your personas interact with your marketing efforts, now you just have to score it.
 You may have email campaigns, gated content downloads, website views, phone calls to your company, and social media interactions.
 Some interactions show more interest than others, and your point system should reflect that.